truestamp/deno-conf/README.md

 You would usually not need this, but it could be useful if you want to use a format other than JSON.

-#### projectSuffix

-Type: `string`\
-Default: `'deno'`

-**You most likely don't need this.
-Please don't use it unless you really have to.**

-Suffix appended to `projectName` during config file creation to avoid name conflicts with native apps.

-For example, on macOS, the config file will be stored in the `~/Library/Preferences/foo-deno` directory, where `foo` is the `projectName`.

 ### Instance

 The instance is [`iterable`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Iteration_protocols) so you can use it directly in a [`for…of`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Statements/for...of) loop.